mhahn2003/bc21/README.md

 - Politician
     - **If muckraker buff is large enough, buff EC it just spawned from**
     - Concentrate patrolling on the side where the attacks come from
+    - Maybe do something like: if there's a slanderer further away from the EC than it, then go towards it, otherwise stay where it can see a lot of slanderers and not a lot of other politicians?
 - Slanderer
     - Position the slanderers away from the enemy ECs if they are known
     - Try to avoid muckrakers from a further range